-In 1965, a group of riding enthusiasts got together and formed a club, in response to the question "How come the kids get to have all the fun"?
-The Delaware Valley Combined Training Association or "DVCTA" was born, and the adult pony club idea began..
+In 1965, a group of riding enthusiasts got together and formed a club, in response to the question "How come the kids get to have all the fun?"
+The idea of an adult pony club caught on and the Delaware Valley Combined Training Association or "DVCTA" was born.

 Read more ...

 Robbie is an innovative and decisive corporate leader with extensive experience initiating and managing complex projects and operations.
 She is a diversified non-profit Board Member and Officer with a passion for volunteer programs in science, engineering, history and education.
 She has been on the Board of Dressage at Devon for xx years and, was elected Chair in 2017.

 Mark Donaldson is a veterinarian and partner at Unionville Equine Associates in Oxford, PA.
 Mark has a Bachelors of Science in Biology from Villanova University and received a VMD from the University of Pennsylvania in 1993.
 He is board certified in internal medicine and has a strong interest in sports medicine.
 He has been on the board since 2017 and has participated as show veterinarian for over 20 years.
 His wife, Emily Craig Donaldson, is a professional dressage trainer and has competed frequently at Dressage at Devon.
 Mark and Emily reside on their farm in Parkesburg, PA, which is also the home of Emily Donaldson Dressage.
 Their daughter, Lucy, competes in eventing and dressage.